ducin/ducin.dev/posts/what-is-frontend-architecture.md

 Now let's confront what satisfies the definition and what does not:

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Choosing to implement [MicroFrontends (MFEs)](https://martinfowler.com/articles/micro-frontends.html) or not (and how)
-- *NOT*:
 - ❌ Whether we use [webpack module federation](https://webpack.js.org/concepts/module-federation/) or something else

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Does reusability matter more than isolation - or vice versa
-- *NOT*:
 - ❌ Whether you implement [barrel files](https://tkdodo.eu/blog/please-stop-using-barrel-files) (index.js/ts) in your codebase or not

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Do *models* get shared across different *modules* or are they isolated, e.g. via [ACL](https://learn.microsoft.com/en-us/azure/architecture/patterns/anti-corruption-layer)
-- *NOT*:
 - ❌ Whether we stick to classes/OOP or functions/FP

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Whether your state is meant to be centralized/shared or distributed/local
-- *NOT*:
 - ❌ Whether you use a [redux-ish](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) store for this

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Whether [PULL-based or PUSH-based](https://github.com/kriskowal/gtor#observables) fits your needs more
-- *NOT*:

 - ❌ Whether you use promises, async await or rxjs, really, WHATEVER

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Does your UI rely heavily on [real-time data](https://en.wikipedia.org/wiki/Real-time_computing)
-- *NOT*:
 - ❌ Whether you use firebase vs supabase vs [...]

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Who can change the [client-server API contract](https://www.geeksforgeeks.org/api-contracts-system-design/)?
-- *NOT*:
 - ❌ Whether you're using [GraphQL](https://graphql.org/), [REST](https://en.wikipedia.org/wiki/REST), [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events), etc.

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ What architectural drivers are the most important ones?
-- *NOT*:
 - ❌ whether you claim you follow best practices or not

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Whether highly optimized [LCP](https://web.dev/articles/lcp) is a nice-to-have or a must-have
-- *NOT*:
 - ❌ how big (LoC) your UI components are

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ Whether your system is [single or multi-tenant](https://en.wikipedia.org/wiki/Multitenancy)
-- *NOT*:
 - ❌ whether you keep authentication data in Redux, context, useState, whatever, Whatever, WHATEVER

-- *Architecture defined by*:
+*Architecture defined by*:
 - ✅ How do you provide [Fault Tolerance](https://en.wikipedia.org/wiki/Fault_tolerance) to your UI
-- *NOT*:
 - ❌ that your CI pipeline requires 80% [Code Coverage](https://martinfowler.com/bliki/TestCoverage.html), otherwise it fails.

 At this point I hope you get the point quite well 😅.